rakudo/rakudo/CAVEATS.md

 ## Windows

-### Rakudo build environment
+It should be possible to build Rakudo with either MinGW or MSVC.
+The [official releases](https://rakudo.org/downloads) are built using MSVC.

-To build Rakudo on Windows you'll need Visual Studio.
+### Building with MSVC

-Select "Developer Command Prompt for VS" from the "Visual Studio" folder in the Start menu.
+To build with Visual Studio, select "Developer Command Prompt for VS" from the "Visual Studio" folder in the Start menu.
 At the prompt like

 ```
 C:\Program Files (x86)\Microsoft Visual Studio\2019\Community>